ITCUI-XJTLU/DAESC-GPU/bioinformatics_pipeline/README.md

   <img src="figures/reference_dict.png" alt="reference_content" width="600"/>
 </div>

-We’ve completed all the preparation steps—super easy, right?
+We’ve completed all the preparation steps.

 ## Part 3: Get Multiple Individual ASE Count
-If you have downlaod all necessary packages and prepare barcodes files, it is supper easy to run our script.
+If you have download all necessary packages and prepare barcodes files, our scripts can be easily used to generate single-cell ASE counts.
 Our pipeline has 5 steps.

 ### 3.1 Download .SRA Files